Tropical Fukaya Algebras: Broken Fukaya algebras

+This is the fake boundary in Figure \ref{fig:true-fake}.
+The only (true) boundary components of one-dimensional strata thus consist of maps with a single broken Morse trajectory; see Figure \ref{fig:true-fake}. \end{remark}

-\section{Broken Fukaya algebras}
+\chapter{Broken Fukaya algebras}

-In this section, we describe \ainfty-algebras structures defined by counting treed holomorphic disks on broken and unbroken manifolds, and show that they are equivalent up to homotopy.
+In this Chapter we describe \ainfty algebra structures defined by counting treed holomorphic disks on broken and unbroken manifolds, and show that they are equivalent up to \ainfty homotopy.

-\subsection{\ainfty algebras}
+\section{\ainfty algebras}

-The set of treed holomorphic disks has the structure of an \ainfty-algebra. \ainfty-algebras were introduced by Stasheff \cite{st:ho} in order to capture algebraic structures on the space of cochains on loop spaces.
+The set of treed holomorphic disks has the structure of an \ainfty algebra. \ainfty algebras were introduced by Stasheff \cite{st:ho} in order to capture algebraic structures on the space of cochains on loop spaces.
 We follow the sign convention in Seidel \cite{seidel:sub}.
-Let $g > 0$ be an even integer.
-A {\em $\Z_g$-graded \ainfty algebra} consists of a $\Z_g$-graded vector space $A$ together with for each $d \ge 0$ a multilinear degree zero {\em composition map}
+A \em{$\Z_2$-graded \ainfty algebra} consists of a $\Z_2$-graded vector space $A$ together with for each $d \ge 0$ a multilinear degree zero \em{composition map}

-satisfying the {\em \ainfty-associativity equations} \cite[(2.1)]{seidel:sub}
+satisfying the \em{\ainfty associativity equations} \cite[(2.1)]{seidel:sub}